NOORSALMAN25/Yummy-Link-frontend/README.md

 ## **_Description🌟_**

 YummyLink is a user-friendly web application that helps park visitors discover delicious snacks and treats around the amusement park.
-The frontend is built to provide an engaging and visually appealing experience, allowing users to search for specific items, and view detailed Food stall cards—all within a colorful theme park environment.
+The frontend is built to provide an engaging and visually appealing experience, allowing users to search for specific items and view detailed Food stall cards—all within a colorful theme park environment.

 ## **_Technologies Used💻_**